adityjhaa/dapper-dasher/README.md

 ## DAPPER-DASHER

-This is created using the Raylib Framework
+This game is created using the Raylib Framework

 To install Raylib: